 Minnesota claimed its first regular season Big Ten title since 1991 in 2017 and won three Big Ten Tournament championships in the last four seasons under Allister and Merchant.

 Prior to her time at Minnesota, Merchant coached at Massachusetts (2007-2010) and at her alma mater, Michigan (2006).

 Merchant was a two-time NFCA All-American at Michigan and guided the Wolverines to the 2005 NCAA Championship – the first in program history.
 She graduated in 2005 with a degree in sport management and communication.
 Merchant played professionally with the Connecticut Brackettes and the New England Riptide.

-Nyberg, a teammate of Allister’s from 2001-02, returns to The Farm after leading Dominican this past season.
+Nyberg, who was teammates with current head coach Jessica Allister at Stanford from 2001-03, returned to The Farm after leading Dominican in 2017.
 She made previous stops at Cal State Monterey Bay (2016), Northwestern (2004-10) and at the University of Illinois-Chicago (2003).

 “Coach Nyberg was a great pitcher for Stanford and has excelled as a pitching coach since she left,” said Allister.
 “She understands the skill set necessary to compete at the highest level and has the teaching acumen to help her pitchers get there.
 She has head coaching experience and knows what goes into leading a successful program.
 I am so excited to bring her back to Stanford.”